A question often asked by clients is how does this work? It isn’t magic! It is a lot of hard work intermingled with scientific research.

 Our method is steeped in scientifically proven modalities.

-We utilize a combination of a variety of effective techniques from Cognitive Behavioural Therapy (CBT), Bilateral Stimulation.
+We utilize a combination of effective techniques from Cognitive Behavioural Therapy (CBT) and Bilateral Stimulation.
 CBT is an exposure therapy for many presenting concerns in therapy.
 It is intended to change and reframe people’s negative thoughts, beliefs and behaviours to positive thoughts, beliefs and behaviours..

 The reprocessing removes the emotionality from the memory allowing it to become a part of the declarative memory.
 The memory does not vanish; it simple changes the emotions and body sensations attached to the memory, so that it can be discussed calmly, without huge emotional reactions.

-The reprocessing removes the emotionality from the memory allowing it to become a part of the declarative memory.
-The memory does not vanish; it simply changes the emotions and body sensations attached to the memory so that it can be discussed calmly, without huge emotional reactions.
-What makes it so great for processing trauma is that it does not require discussion of all details and events, which is a time-consuming aspect of traditional talk therapies and can have the effect of re-traumatizing or disturbing the client, as well.
+What makes this great for processing trauma is that it does not require discussion of all details and events, which is a time-consuming aspect of traditional talk therapies and can have the effect of re-traumatizing or disturbing the client, as well.
 Instead, there is very limited discussion and the only words are around images and sensations that the client is experiencing.
 Bilateral Stimulation focuses on the origin of the limiting beliefs, which is in alignment with our focus on attachment theory and Cognitive Behavioural Therapy(CBT).

 Trauma, Attachment, and Stress Disorders: Rethinking and Reworking Developmental Issues.
 Retrieved from here.